 Get Down to the River at Long Dock Park

-Beacon hugs the Hudson, and making way to the waterfront Long Dock Park is a great way to appreciate the city’s deep-rooted river ties.
-The man-made peninsula here comes coated with rehabilitated wetlands and meadows, on the site of an old 19th-century ferry terminal, which for many years thereafter served as a center for industry and, subsequently, as little more than industrial wasteland.
+Beacon hugs the Hudson and making way to the waterfront Long Dock Park is a great way to appreciate the city’s deep-rooted river ties.
+The man-made peninsula here comes coated with rehabilitated wetlands and meadows, on the site of an old 19th-century ferry terminal, which for many years thereafter served as a center for industry and, subsequently, as little more than an industrial wasteland.
 Today the park space has been brilliantly reinvented with walking paths, picnic facilities, and Scenic Hudson's River Center, a center for education and programming themed around art, the environment, and folk music.